 Legal professional privilege is a fundamental part of English law.
-Andrew Wanambwa from Lewis Silkin LLP provides an overview, and practical steps to preserve privilege.
+Andrew Wanambwa from Lewis Silkin LLP provides an overview, practical steps to preserve privilege and a handy flowchart.

 The law of privilege allows parties to maintain confidentiality in their legal communications.
 In particular, parties may rely on the law of privilege to refuse to produce documents or answer questions from third parties.